-Didactic praxeologies of supporting pupils independent explorative work
+Didactic praxeologies of supporting pupils independent explorative work the problem if necessary (Stigler & Hiebert, 1999, pp. 79-80).

-All the lessons in the experiment involved a phase where pupils were to investigate some problem, either in groups or individually.
-In Japanese lessons, this phase is called kikan-shido, in which the teacher mainly circulates among the pupils, taking note of their suggested solutions and clarifying the problem if necessary (Stigler & Hiebert, 1999, pp. 79-80).
 However in the case context, the preservice teacher tries to help pupils more actively in the problem solving process.
 This is a common characteristic of such phases in Danish mathematics teaching.
 In our eight cases of lesson study, this phase covered more than one third of the lesson time, frequently more, and always more than anticipated by the pre-service teachers.
 The more "open ended" or explorative the problem was, the longer the phase became.
 The pre-service teachers wanted as many of their pupils as possible to find some solution.
-They wanted to tailor the instruction to the individual needs of each pupil, or small group of pupils, making the teaching much differentiated (Carlgren, Klette, Mýrdal, Schnack, & Simola, 2006).
-Therefore a complicated didactic task T3 was faced by the pre-service teachers in the Danish equivalent of the kikan-shido:
+They wanted to tailor the instruction to the individual needs of each pupil, or small group of pupils, making the teaching much differentiated (Carlgren, Klette, Mýrdal, Schnack, & Simola, 2006).4 Therefore a complicated didactic task T3 was faced by the pre-service teachers in the Danish equivalent of the kikan-shido: